LNIFMRI-Lab/CIMeC-MRILab-Wiki/docs/source/pages/cdrms.rst

 How to obtain MRI Structural Data from another project
 -------------

-If you are member of a project, approved by our ethical commitee, that needs a structural scan of a volunteer that already partecipated to an MRI experiment at LNIF, follow these steps (see also this step-by-step graphical guide):
+If you are member of a project, approved by our ethical commitee, that needs a structural scan of a volunteer that already partecipated to an MRI experiment at CIMeC, follow these steps:

   - Log into the retrieving system and open the Search MR sequences page.
   - At this point we assume you have already contacted the volunteer.
 If not, you can use the Contact subjects by e-mail form: this will send an e-mail to all volunteers for whom structural data are available.
 Please, use this feature with caution!
 Any abuse will be monitored.